-The utility shall identify, evaluate and discuss in its IRP Report all existing supply-side resources, including but not limited to:
+The electric utility shall identify, evaluate and discuss in its IRP Report all existing supply-side resources, including but not limited to:

 - i.
 Utility-owned generation The utility shall include in this section an evaluation and discussion of any planned additions and/or retirements to legacy fleet. - ii.
-Power-purchase transactions of any type, one year or longer in duration; - iii.
+Energy-purchase transactions of any type, one year or longer in duration; - iii.
 Unsolicited written, term sheet offers for firm power of 50 MW or more, including analysis, determination of whether the offer was rejected and the reason for rejection; - iv.
-Sale transactions of any type, one year or longer in duration;

-- v.
-Exchange energy;

-- vi.
-Cogeneration;

-- vii.
-Existing Distributed Energy Resources;

-- viii.
-Interruptible capacity;

-- ix.
-Pooling or coordination agreements that reduce resource requirements; and

-- x.
-Any other supply-side resources

-b.
-Existing Demand-Side Resources
+Sale transactions of any type, one year or longer in duration; - v.
+Exchange energy; - vi.
+Cogeneration; - vii.
+Existing Utility-Owned Distributed Energy Resources; - viii.
+Interruptible capacity; - ix.
+Pooling or coordination agreements that reduce resource requirements; and - x.
+Any other supply-side resources b.
+Existing Demand-Side Resources information reported in the electric utility's Annual Energy Delivery Plan, with any substantial variation or departure explained in writing.

-The utility shall identify, evaluate and discuss in its IRP Report all existing demand-side resources, including existing energy efficiency programs.

-c.
-Existing Transmission
+The electric utility shall identify, evaluate and discuss in its IRP Report all existing demand-side resources, including existing energy efficiency programs.
+This information and analysis should incorporate and reflect the c.
+Existing Transmission d.
+Viable Alternative Supply-Side Options e.
+Viable Alternative Demand-Side Options

-To the extent a utility utilizes transmission resources to meet or reduce its forecasted load requirements, the utility shall evaluate and discuss in its IRP Report the condition of its existing transmission system.
+To the extent an electric utility utilizes transmission resources to meet or reduce its forecasted load requirements, the electric utility shall evaluate and discuss in its IRP Report the condition of its existing transmission system.